Animesh-Chourey/Power-BI/Credit Card Data Analysis Using Power BI/README.md

     * Select the 'Default' option from the Fields Tab.
 Drag the 'Education Level' from Fields tab and drop it to axis.
 We can use gender as a legend, so drag and drop the 'Sex' option to the legend.
     * Similar to the previous step, another chart is created for the 'Default' according to the 'Age' and 'Sex', and converted into a line graph.
     * Finally, one more chart is created for the 'Default' based on just the gender.
+* Default by Geolocation:
+    * Turned on an option for 'Shape Map' option by going to the option and setting menu and selecting -> Shape Map visual, available in the Preview feature tab, and restarting the app to enable the option for visualization.
+    * Selecting the 'Shape Map' option.
+Dragging the 'States' option for the location and color saturating each state according to the 'Default'.